agabani/tor-operator/docs/custom_resource_definitions/onionkey.md

-# Onion Key
+# OnionKey

-An Onion Key is an abstraction of a Tor Onion Key.
+An OnionKey is an abstraction of a Tor Onion Key.

 A Tor Onion Key consists of the following files: